dneuman/Projection/Notes.md

 # Experiment Notes

+## 2024-02-21

+* New priority: see if the temperature is accellerating.

+## 2024-02-20

+* started a plotting function to explain how the ocean warming curve is applied.

 ## 2024-02-15

 * The pre-industrial era (PIE) offset changed
     * from 0.3117
     * to 0.366609
   This is the the offset from 1850-1899 to 1961-1990 in Hadcrut5.
 Other termperature sources are normalized with this value.
+I.e. all datasets are normalized by subracting the mean of 1961-1990, then adding 0.366609 so than now the mean of 1961-1990 = 0.366609 for all sets.

 * The plots were finalized for posting.